 The Democratic Republic of the Congo

-Strengthening Health Resilience and Fighting Infectious Diseases in Fragile Settings
+Strengthening Resilience and Fighting Infectious Diseases in Fragile Settings

-Conflict, Ebola outbreaks, and the COVID-19 pandemic have made DRC’s North Kivu province a fragile environment.
+Conflict, natural disasters, epidemics, and the COVID-19 pandemic have made the DRC’s North Kivu province a particularly fragile environment.
 In collaboration with local partners, MOMENTUM Integrated Health Resilience builds on USAID-funded Ebola response efforts to improve and restore health services in the province.
-We help build and enhance the capacity of health systems in North Kivu to reach key populations and address some of the root causes of poor health and fragility.
+It also supports the DRC’s government and its partners to continue providing those services despite shocks and stressors to the health system.
+MOMENTUM helps strengthen and enhance the capacity of the province’s health systems to reach key populations and address some of the root causes of poor health and fragility.
 MOMENTUM also facilitates collaboration between the development health sector and humanitarian aid organizations operating in North Kivu to strengthen community health services.

-One of DRC’s chronic health challenges is its high rate of tuberculosis: 270,000 people in DRC fell ill with the disease in 2018.1 In North Kivu, the exact rate of tuberculosis is unknown, but it is likely even higher than the national rate due to its fragile context.9 MOMENTUM Integrated Health Resilience works closely with partners in North Kivu to develop and implement a tuberculosis program that supports screening, rapid testing, treatment, and counseling at local health facilities.
+One of the DRC’s chronic health challenges is its high rate of tuberculosis (TB): 270,000 people in the DRC fell ill with the disease in 2018.1 In North Kivu, the rate of TB is likely even higher than the national rate due to its especially fragile context.
+MOMENTUM works closely with partners in North Kivu to develop and implement a TB program that strengthens screening, testing, treatment, and counseling at local health facilities.

 Tailored Solutions for Family Planning and Reproductive Health

-MOMENTUM Integrated Health Resilience works with local organizations and leaders in North Kivu to adapt family planning interventions and messages to minimize barriers to local service delivery often rooted in harmful gender norms.
-At health facilities, we help increase providers’ knowledge and skills and encourage their understanding of a broader range of contraceptive methods, especially long-acting reversible contraceptives.
-We also work with providers to help them provide high-quality counseling, address biases, and promote adolescent-responsive care.
+MOMENTUM Integrated Health Resilience works with local organizations and leaders in North Kivu to adapt family planning interventions and messaging to minimize barriers to local service delivery often rooted in harmful gender norms.
+At health facilities, we help increase providers’ knowledge and skills and their understanding of a broader range of contraceptive methods, especially long-acting reversible contraceptives.
+Within the community, trained community health workers are mentored and supervised to deliver community-based contraceptive services, including counseling and self-administered contraceptives like Sayana Press.
+We also support providers to deliver high-quality counseling, address biases, and adolescent-responsive care.

 MOMENTUM Safe Surgery in Family Planning and Obstetrics helps provide respectful, holistic maternity care, including safe surgeries, in the DRC.
-As part of this work, we collaborate with our partners to reach adolescents, youth, and post-partum and post-abortion women in Kinshasa with long-acting reversible contraception and permanent methods of contraception and integrate family planning into fistula prevention activities.
+We collaborate with our partners to reach adolescents, youth, and postpartum and post-abortion women in Kinshasa with long-acting reversible contraception and permanent methods of contraception and to integrate family planning into fistula prevention activities.
 Additionally, we partner with providers in North Kivu, South Kivu, and Ituri provinces to strengthen their ability to provide counseling and family planning methods that work best for each of their clients.
 We also partner with local organizations and health providers to increase the availability of and access to a broad range of contraceptive methods.

 Check out this collection of 20 essential resources for family planning and reproductive health in fragile settings curated by MOMENTUM Integrated Health Resilience.